APCA Readability Criterion

 To comment, start a discussion in the SAPC-APCA GitHub repository.
 It is free to create a GitHub account to start discussions and file issues.

-Publication as an Editor's Draft does not imply endorsement by ART.
+Publication as an Editor's Draft does not imply endorsement by IRT.

 More details about this document